 We may use medical information about you to contact you in an effort to raise money for Tidelands Health and its operations.
 We may disclose medical information to a foundation related to Tidelands Health so that the foundation may contact you in raising money; however, you have the right to opt out of receiving such fundraising communications.
-If you do not want Tidelands Health to contact you for fundraising activities, you must notify the Tidelands Health marketing and communications department in writing or follow the opt-out procedures stated in the fundraising communication.
+If you do not want Tidelands Health to contact you for fundraising activities, you must notify Tidelands Health in writing or follow the opt out procedures stated in the fundraising communication.

 Individuals Involved in Your Care or Payment for Your Care

 We may release medical information about you to a friend or family member who is involved in your medical care.
 We may also give information to someone who is involved with payment for your care.
 We may also tell your family or friends your condition and that you are in the hospital.
 In addition, we may disclose medical information about you to an entity assisting in a disaster relief effort so your family can be notified about your condition, status and location.